mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 ### **Expert Mode**

-Expert Mode \(also known as "Crimson Force Field\) is when documentation or on-screen text is written for someone with considerable knowledge or expertise, instead of being designed for a new learner.
+Expert Mode \(also known as "Crimson Force Field"\) is when documentation or on-screen text is written for someone with considerable knowledge or expertise, instead of being designed for a new learner.
 In general, try to state things simply rather than speaking to just the “experts” reading the text.

 If something is extremely difficult to understand, and yet still justified in the mind of the writer, we call it “Crimson Force Field”.
 This term is intended to evoke the emotional response of coming across something that is difficult to understand, so writers of Crimson Force Field material can empathize with the readers.
 Crimson Force Field is drawn from an esoteric episode of Star Trek and it is unlikely anyone but the originator of the term understands its complete meaning.
 Crimson Force Field is itself Crimson Force Field.

-### False openness
+### False Openness

 Keeping non-sensitive information that would be helpful for staff and community to know out of public web search through the use of dark actions.
 Often false openness is unintentional, though after staff members are educated on the topic and empowered to use [open actions](list-of-terms.md#open-actions), continued use of [dark actions](list-of-terms.md#dark-actions) would appear to be deliberate.